Resonant production of millicharged scalars in $k^2>0$ electromagnetic wave background: Standing wave

 where

-As in the previous section, we use dimensionless parameters to study the instability boundaries for broad resonances.
-The condition for the antinode is $\mu \ll n \approx 0.95$; therefore, the narrow resonance regime cannot be considered within this approximation, especially since the broad resonance regime is more effective for a standing wave.
-We obtain the dependencies of $\mathcal{E}$ on $\mu$ for a fixed $\varepsilon$ and different values of $\pi_{\perp}$ in the broad resonance regime, as shown in Fig.~\ref{fig_E_mu_broad_st}.
+the details of obtaining these expressions can be found in the appendix \ref{app_st}.As in the previous section, we use dimensionless parameters to study the instability boundaries for broad resonances.
+The condition for the antinode is $\mu \gg n \approx 0.95$; therefore, the narrow resonance regime cannot be considered within this approximation, especially since the broad resonance regime is more effective for a standing wave.
+We obtain the dependencies of $\pi_\perp$ on $\mathcal{E}$ and different values of $\mu$ and $\mathcal{E}$ on $\mu$ and different values of $\pi^{min}_\perp$ determined from the condition $\frac{\partial \mathcal{E}}{\partial \pi_\perp}\Bigg|_{\pi^{min}_{\perp}}=0$ for a fixed $1-n^2=0.1$ in the broad resonance regime, as shown in Figures~\ref{fig_p(e)_broad_st} and~\ref{fig_E_mu_broad_st} consequently.